Silica Safety For Employers & Supervisors

 Use the hierarchy of controls to prevent exposure, starting with the most effective measures before relying on PPE.
 Controls should be selected based on the tasks and risks on your site and put in place in a practical, planned way.
 Start with the most effective options that fit your work and build improvements over time as needed.

-- Administrative controls: training, safe work procedures, restricted access/limited time in dusty areas, scheduling/rotation, and maintenance programs.
+• Administrative controls: training, safe work procedures, restricted access/limited time in dusty areas, scheduling/rotation, maintenance programs and air quality monitoring at regular intervals.

 3. Confirm Controls Are Working